ari1337an/tensorify/src/PROJECT_STRUCTURE.md

 - Workflow execution
 - Canvas-specific state management

+### Onboarding Section

+Handles the user onboarding process:

+- User registration
+- Initial setup
+- Tutorials and guides

 ## Development Guidelines

+1. Protected features should be developed within the `(protected)` folder
-1. Enterprise features should be developed within the `(enterprise)` folder
+2. Enterprise features should be developed within the `(protected)/(enterprise)` folder
-2. Canvas features should be developed within the `(canvas)` folder
+3. Canvas features should be developed within the `(protected)/(canvas)` folder
+4. Onboarding features should be developed within the `(onboarding)` folder
-3. Shared utilities and types can be placed in the root directories
+5. Shared utilities and types can be placed in the root directories
-4. Maintain separation of concerns between enterprise and canvas
+6. Maintain separation of concerns between protected, enterprise, canvas, and onboarding
-5. UI components should be in `components/ui/`
+7. UI components should be in `components/ui/`

 ## Team Organization

-This architecture is designed to allow two developers to work independently:
+This architecture is designed to allow multiple developers to work independently:

 - One developer focusing on enterprise features
 - One developer focusing on canvas features
+- One developer focusing on onboarding flows

+PROJECT STRUCTURE RULE IS MAINTAINED